CodeYourFuture/curriculum/content/induction/blocks/learning-as-community/index.md

 ### Resources

-The facilitator will need to use this presentation 👉 [Learning as a community presentation](https://miro.com/app/board/uXjVPy92Cu8=/)
+The facilitator will use this presentation 👉 [Learning as a community presentation](https://miro.com/app/board/uXjVPy92Cu8=/)

 ### Preparation